ManApart/quest-command/notes.md

 - Casting gauntlets that let you insert a gem/artifact for better casting.
 - Staves give you more range to your attacks
 - Leveling up gives more range?
+- cast command - pass args from all groups other than targets (take args after targets if they are there)
+- Create a data test for spell costs to narrow in on a good formula

 On Burn listener
 - Triggers on take burn damage